RuvikGroup/docs-pixelpatrol-mintlify/README.md

 ## 📞 Support

-For questions about the documentation, please contact support@pixelpatrol.app.
+For questions about the documentation, please contact support@pixelpatrol.net.

 ## Troubleshooting